OpenSOC/opensoc-ui/README.md

 ### Step 7: Launch the server

 The ```nodemon``` utility automatically watches for changed files and reloads the node server automatically.
-Make sure you have all the dependencies installed from Step 3 above (e.g. ```npm install```) and then you should be able to just run:
+Make sure you have install it globally with ```npm install -g nodemon``` then you can start the server with:

 ```bash
 nodemon